redislabs-training/ru204/cloudflare-workers/redisu-router/README.md

 * `vars` - Environment variables that the worker needs.
 Note that these are set per environment.
 Right now these are `TAHOE_HOST` - the origin URL for Appsembler (which is the same as the front end URL for Cloudflare) and `STATIC_HOST` which is the origin URL for the static site on GitHub pages.

 ## Testing

+**This doesn't work well in our use case, so it is recommended to test in stage.**

 To test your Worker logic without deploying to a real domain, use the command: